-Ogmios' interface is built on top of JSON-WSP which is a tiny standard to give some structure to the various messages that can be exchanged with Ogmios.
+Ogmios' interface is built on top of JSON-RPC 2.0 which is a tiny standard to give some structure to the various messages that can be exchanged with Ogmios.
 The standard specifies a top-level JSON envelope by which messages must abide, as well as a semantic for some of the fields.
-In particular, there are 4 types of messages possible in JSON-WSP:
+It well suited for request/response types of protocols, such as any of the Ouroboros mini-protocols spoken by Ogmios.

 Here is an example of valid request message: